konsultaner/word-clock-raspberry-pi-zero-neopixels/README.md

 This is a project to construct and build a word clock using a raspberry pi zero and the adafruid neopixels.
 This project is currently in progress.
 The repository will document the current work.

+To use the the great library [rpi_ws291x](https://github.com/jgarff/rpi_ws281x) this project adds a Java-Wrapper.

 Parts list
 ==========